gbenga/gbenga/README.md

 ## Projects

 - Get It OTC is a platform providing immuno-compromised individuals with access to medication at home.
 This project is live here: [get-it-otc.app](https://get-it-otc.netlify.app/), have a look!
+The source code is available in my pinned repositories below.
 - Sobremesa allows you to practice basic Spanish vocabulary using different minigames.

-    You can have a look at the source code here: [github.com/gbenga/sobremesa](https://github.com/gbenga/sobremesa)
+You can view the source code here: [Sobremesa](https://github.com/gbenga/sobremesa)

 ## Connect with me